TadasS/weather/README.md

 This program can tell you what is the weather right now at selected city.
 Program is powered by [**Symfony2**][1] framework and uses [** Openweathermap **][2] api.

+Api is using free version, so there are some limits:
+Calls per minute (no more than): 60
+Calls per day (no more than): 50 000

 Instruction
 --------------